Pervolarakis/Eurytus-Coding/README.md

 ![alt text](./features.svg)

-So far we only provide support for Java and JavaScript with the main focus being on Java since we can do more tests such as structure and design patterns detection.
+So far we only provide support for `Java` and `JavaScript` with the main focus being on Java since we can do more tests such as structure and design pattern detection.

 ## Run Locally
 In order to run this project you need to install `Node`, `Docker` and `Kubernetes`.